vidhir0417/HollowKnight_RouteOptimization/README.md

 # Hollow Knight Route Optimization using Genetic Algorithms

-This document details a project focused on applying genetic algorithms to solve a route optimization problem within the popular video game "Hollow Knight."
+This document details a project focused on applying genetic algorithms to solve a route optimization problem within the popular video game *Hollow Knight*.

 ## Purpose

-The primary mission of this project was to create an algorithmic solution that optimizes a player's journey in "Hollow Knight," ensuring **maximum Geo gains** while **reducing any losses**.
+The primary mission of this project was to create an algorithmic solution that optimizes a player's journey in *Hollow Knight*, ensuring **maximum Geo gains** while **reducing any losses**.
 This involves navigating 10 different game zones, starting and finishing at Dirtmouth's area, where each region presents opportunities for gains and risks of losses.

 ## Methodology

-To address this optimization challenge, the project employed a **Genetic Algorithm (GA)**, a computational method inspired by natural selection and evolutionary biology.
+To address this optimization challenge, a **Genetic Algorithm (GA)**, a computational method inspired by natural selection and evolutionary biology, was employed.

 The methodology involved: